Man-Beast: Fictional character biography

-The creature, now calling itself the Man-Beast, lands with its army on Counter-Earth - a planet located on the other side of the Sun and also created by the High Evolutionary.
-The Man-Beast, seeking to become a conqueror, poses as Counter-Earth's United States President Rex Carpenter.
-He and his army begin to corrupt Counter-Earth by introducing evil, attempting to destroy Counter-Earth.
-The High Evolutionary sends Adam Warlock, who after a lengthy war defeats the Man-Beast and his followers with help from the High Evolutionary.
-The Hulk is also present on Counter-Earth at one point.
-The Man-Beast battles the Hulk and Adam Warlock on Counter-Earth, and executed Adam Warlock.
-However, the Man-Beast is then devolved into his animal form by a resurrected Adam Warlock.
-The Man-Beast is restored to humanoid form and manages to escape Counter-Earth and eventually finds his way to the true Earth.
-Disguised as the second Hate-Monger, he sponsored the Legion of Light cult headed by Brother Power and Sister Sun.
+The creature, now calling itself the Man-Beast, lands with its army on Counter-Earth, a planet created by the High Evolutionary.
+The Man-Beast, seeking to become a conqueror, poses as Counter-Earth's president, Rex Carpenter.
+The High Evolutionary sends Adam Warlock, who after a lengthy war defeats the Man-Beast and his followers.
+During Warlock's battle with the Man-Beast, the High Evolutionary gives him the Soul Gem, which becomes his primary weapon.

+The Man-Beast manages to escape Counter-Earth and eventually finds his way to the true Earth.
+Disguised as the Hate-Monger, he sponsors the Legion of Light cult headed by Brother Power and Sister Sun.
 He is thwarted by Spider-Man, Razorback, and Flash Thompson.
-Caught in an explosion and buried under tons of debris, the Man-Beast is almost killed, and takes many years to regenerate.
+Caught in an explosion and buried under debris, the Man-Beast is almost killed and takes many years to regenerate.

-The Man-Beast eventually re-emerges and allying himself with the Bi-Beast comes into conflict with Thor once more, this time aided by Avengers teammate Iron Man.
-Defeated again, the Man-Beast later discovers the existence of the Infinity Gems and manages to steal four of the gems from his old foe, Adam Warlock.
+The Man-Beast eventually re-emerges and allies with the Bi-Beast to battle Thor and Iron Man.
+Defeated again, the Man-Beast later discovers the existence of the Infinity Gems and steals four of the gems from Adam Warlock.
 Warlock eventually stops the Man-Beast and is only prevented from killing him by Captain America.
-The Man-Beast is finally stopped when the High Evolutionary, with the aid of Quicksilver, reverts the creature back into a red wolf.
+The Man-Beast is defeated when the High Evolutionary, with the aid of Quicksilver, reverts the creature back into a red wolf.

 Powers and abilities

-The Man-Beast is a red wolf evolved to the peak of lupine and human physical and mental potential possessing superhuman strength, speed and durability, acute senses of hearing, smell, and taste, and can also see into the infrared and ultraviolet range of the light spectrum.
-He is a superior hand-to-hand combatant and also a powerful psychic capable of emotional manipulation, energy projection, erecting force fields strong enough to repel Thor's hammer, Mjolnir, and anti-matter fields capable of disintegrating positive matter.
-The Man-Beast also uses other technological aids such as a personal teleportation device and a Hate Ray.
+The Man-Beast is a red wolf evolved to the peak of physical and mental potential, possessing superhuman physical abilities and senses.
+He is a skilled hand-to-hand combatant and possesses psychic abilities that enable him to manipulate energy and emotions and create antimatter shields.